Clydebank 3

 Match Report

-Clydebank edged out Second Division opposition Berwick Rangers in an entertaining midweek friendly at New Kilbowie, with inside-left Tony Moy the star of the show.
+Clydebank recorded an impressive 3-2 victory over Second Division side Berwick Rangers in an entertaining midweek friendly at Kilbowie.

-Clydebank opened the scoring after 19 minutes when Moy was brought down on the edge of the box.
-From the resulting penalty, Hodgson stepped up and, although Berwick 'keeper Junior got a hand to it, he couldn’t keep it out.
+The home side took the lead after 19 minutes when Tony Moy was brought down just outside the penalty area.
+Jimmy Hodgson took the resulting kick and, although Berwick goalkeeper Junior got a hand to the ball, he was unable to prevent it finding the net.

 Match report written by Stuart McBay